quantumquantara-arch/aureon/evercycle-codex/evercycle_cycles.md

 # Evercycle Codex — Cycle Definitions & Cross-Mapping
 Formal definitions of all cycles in the Evercycle Codex, including durations, semantics, mappings, and harmonic relationships between cosmic, civilizational, and personal scales.

-This is the canonical cycle map used by Aureon, NexLevelAI, and all Quantara systems.
+This is the canonical cycle map used by Aureon systems.